roytang/blog/content/post/2022/05/post-election-thoughts/index.md

 Even VP Leni's planned Angat Buhay NGO has one of its main goals as fighting disinformation, so hopefully that's something that bears fruit.

+(I do agree that insisting on purity of methods in the face of an indiscriminate enemy is inherently disadvantageous; I have no current alternative.)

 ### Cultural Biases

 I think there are also several cultural factors that make it difficult for progressive and dissenting forces to grab hold among the populace.

 One of these is the tendency of Filipinos to prefer subservience to authority (we are [a high power distance](https://en.wikipedia.org/wiki/Power_distance) society), which means people may find the idea of speaking up or dissenting in public to be counterproductive or uncomfortable.
-I think this is at least partially where narratives like "Si Leni walang ginawa kundi siraan ang gobyerno!" or "Mga taga UP walang ginawa kundi magrally!" or "Dami mong angal, sumunod ka na lang" come from and why the narrative of "Unity" was so appealing to many; many people prefer to keep their heads down and suffer in silence and get things done than speak up, and others speaking up may make them uncomfortable.
+I think this is at least partially where narratives like *"Si Leni walang ginawa kundi siraan ang gobyerno!"* or *"Mga taga UP walang ginawa kundi magrally!"* or *"Dami mong angal, sumunod ka na lang"* come from and why the narrative of "Unity" was so appealing to many; many people prefer to keep their heads down and suffer in silence and get things done than speak up, and others speaking up may make them uncomfortable.
 While we do have a strong history of activism, I think we need to a better job of emphasizing how that kind of dissent is important in improving people's lives.

 The above is I think also why there were people who reacted poorly to Legarda's son calling out the mother - they believe that subservience to your elders is more important than things like calling out fascism.